DARIAH-DE/shib-http-client/README.md

 * IdP (identity provider) - the server who knows who you are
 * SP (service provider) - the server who wants to know who you are
+* ECP (Enhanced Client or Proxy) - the protocol used by this client to perform authentication (needs to be enabled on the IdP and SP, see Troubleshooting below)

-The process is roughly this:
+The process goes roughly like this:

 1. You make a request to the SP
 2. SP wants to know who you are